Aru va`en: A Keeping of the Troth

 Darkness received me.

-And there, where no brother could follow and no voice could answer for me, I was given a thing I have never spoken of except in the old telling.
+Where no companion could follow and no voice could answer for me, I was given a thing I have spoken only in this Keeping.

-Because it was too large to survive ordinary speech.
+Because it was too large for ordinary speech.

-I do not know whether my brothers saw this.
+I do not know whether the others saw it.

 Some visions are not given to the worthy.